mjrehder/MJRFlexStyleComponents/README.md

 You can now `import MJRFlexStyleComponents` framework into your files.

-Note 1: The flex components currently need the SnappingStepper ‘master’ branch Note 2: If you need to use the ShapeStyle class in your project, then remember to ‘import SnappingStepper’ as well
+Note: If you need to use the ShapeStyle class in your project, then remember to ‘import SnappingStepper’ as well

 ## The Components